Nothing makes you want to simplify your life like homeschooling.

 - learn to cook

-Yes, it takes commitment and determination.
+Yes, it takes some determination.
 But following some or all of these 11 tips to simplify your homeschool life will yield fantastic results.
-You’ll be so glad you did.
+Finally, you’ll be able to bring your kids’ homeschool education to life while still having the time and energy to get your other things done, too.